yuhuixu1993/yuhuixu1993.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a research scientist with Salesforce AI Research.
-I was part of the MIN LAB, advised by Prof. Hongkai Xiong and Prof. Weiyao Lin.
-I was a visiting student of <a href="https://ccvl.jhu.edu/">CCVL LAB</a>, advised by Prof. <a href="http://www.cs.jhu.edu/~ayuille/">Alan Yuille</a>.
-Prior to SJTU, I obtained my B.S. degree in <a href="http://wjx.seu.edu.cn/wjxen/">Chien-Shiung Wu College</a> from Southeast University in 2016.
+I am a research scientist at Google Research, focusing on efficient, large-scale foundation models.
+Previously, I was a research scientist at Salesforce AI Research.
+I was a member of the MIN Lab, advised by Professors Hongkai Xiong and Weiyao Lin.
+I was also a visiting student at the <a href="https://ccvl.jhu.edu/">CCVL Lab</a>, advised by Prof. <a href="http://www.cs.jhu.edu/~ayuille/">Alan Yuille</a>.